Abhishek-7400/Terraform/Variable.md

 Changes to Outputs:
   + my_details = " my name is 'Abhishek' and my age is '23' "
 ```
-# We can give variable value from command line (-var "variablename=value")
+# We can give variable value from command line (-var "variablename=value").
-## it will not ask user input and directly print the value
+## it will not ask user input and directly print the value.
 ### example
 ```
 variable username {}